© Merle Harton

 "How long have I been your doctor—ten years, twelve years?"

 Yeah, uh huh.
 I see you once a year, and only then for a checkup.
 And I only do that because it's required by my health plan—and only because I get reimbursed.
-Other than that your always my last refuge.
+Other than that you're always my last refuge.
 You bottom-feeding trash eater!
 You own two Mercedes and a Lexus.
 You're on your second wife, because the first one wouldn't fellate you.
 You're on your second wife now, and we have to pay for it.
 And a big three-story house uptown.
 Malpractice, medical school bills, office overhead, CME credits—liar!
 You greedy bastard.
 May your second wife suck you dry.

 "My standard office visit hasn't changed since you first came to this office.
 As for the prescription, I don't think it's going to set you back much.
 Certainly not as much as a specialist—a dermatologist—might charge for this."